Why did the student register to take this test on a day or time that is different than the rest of the class?

 A student must be registered with the Disability Services office to utilize our services.
 The student will bring you an accommodation form that originates from the Disability Services office describing their accommodations, and will request your signature on that form.
 They are also instructed to discuss their test accommodations with you at that time to ensure that you both understand the process for testing.

 When it is time to register for a test, the student will do so online at: https://webapps.uc.edu/TestingServices/.
-Here, students pick which day and time they will take their tests.
 Once their registration is complete, an email confirmation is sent to the student and an email is sent to the professor of the course confirming that they have a student testing with our offices.
-This email includes a link to the Accommodated Test Instruction form, which will need to be completed by the professor and sent to our offices at email@example.com , or printed out and sent as a hard copy with the exam.
+This email includes a link to the Accommodated Test Instruction form, which will need to be completed by the professor and sent to our offices at firstname.lastname@example.org , or printed out and sent as a hard copy with the exam.
 This form provides us with the information needed to proctor the student’s test and return the materials to the professor.
 The day of the test the student will need to arrive approximately 10 minutes prior to the test start time with photo ID (UC ID is acceptable).

 What is the purpose of the Accommodated Test Instruction Form?